Bio & Background

 Life has gotten a lot easier.

 Now for my work, I teach group classes, and retreats and facilitate people one on one.
-I do this with both traditional meditation and attachment repair.
-Please feel free to check out our online events or sign up for a free, introductory one-on-one attachment repair facilitation.
+I do this with both traditional meditation~ and attachment repair.
+Please feel free to check out our online events, downloadable courses, sign up for our newsletter where we announce upcoming course or sign up for a free, introductory one-on-one attachment repair facilitation.

 Interviews with Cedric: